Shell beats third quarter expectations as profit jumps on refining

 “The numbers were strong.
 The downstream was the key driver again,” said Iain Reid, analyst at Macquarie.

-Third-quarter net income attributable to shareholders, based on current cost of supplies (CCS) and excluding exceptional items, was $4.1 billion (£3.1 billion).
+Third-quarter net income attributable to shareholders, based on current cost of supplies (CCS) and excluding exceptional items, was $4.1 billion,.
 That compared with $2.8 billion a year earlier and a company-provided analysts’ consensus of $3.62 billion.

 Oil and gas production in the quarter was up 2 percent at 3.657 million barrels of oil equivalent.